brendatreto/School_District_Analysis/README.md

 ![readingbefore](https://user-images.githubusercontent.com/22451540/151428900-72a0b138-0d97-4009-9db5-8d47d0a5e15b.PNG) ![Readingafter](https://user-images.githubusercontent.com/22451540/151428923-22a1ae3c-16a4-474b-a876-097fc15f98fe.PNG)

   - Scores by school spending
 However, we ran the analysis once without replacing the grades and we discovered how the results would have been affected.
+In this grouping, the effects can be seen in the $630-$644 spending range.
+Without substracting ninth grade students the percentage of students passing math and reading went from 62.8% to 56.4%.

 **Fig 6.
 Scores by school spending before and after adjustment**